harlericho/node_apipersons/README.md

 To start the project <node_apipersons>, you must follow the following steps:
 1. Import the database script to your mysql manager.
+2. Change the database credentials for your connection, go to:
+    > config/db.json
-2. Open a terminal at the root of the project.
+3. Open a terminal at the root of the project.
-3. In the main root of the project execute the following in your terminal:
+4. In the main root of the project execute the following in your terminal:
     ```
     npm install
     ```